What Is The Cut At The Masters?

 (Image credit: Getty Images)

-If the cut leaves an add number of golfers, a non-competing marker will usually play in the first group on Saturday and Sunday.
+If the cut leaves an add number of players, a non-competing marker will usually play in the first group on Saturday and Sunday.
 That honour was previously reserved for course record holder Jeff Knox, one of the most famous members at Augusta National who has teed it up alongside some of the game's biggest names, including Rory McIlroy.

-Guan Tianlang at the 2013 Masters after winning the prize for low amateur
+Guan Tianlang at the 2013 Masters

 Guan Tianlang made the cut at the 2013 Masters at the age of 14